fbpx

 Covid-19 Pandemic Fake News

-The most widespread conspiracy theories in recent memory were related to the covid-19 pandemic.
+The most widespread conspiracy theories in recent memory were related to the COVID-19 pandemic.
 Regarding the virus’s origins, social media played a big part in spreading unscientific theories around.
-Even WHO (World Health Organization} Director General admitted that the organization was fighting both a pandemic and an infodemic.
+Even the WHO (World Health Organization} Director General admitted that the organization was fighting both a pandemic and an infodemic.
 But the rumors and conspiracy theories didn’t stop there.
 In 2022, Nature Medicine published an article addressing vaccine hesitancy, one of the many results of these theories.

 Fake Images and Videos